 Most headphones today have built-in microphones.
 Whether it’s to allow you to make and receive phone calls, or to summon your personal digital assistant, a microphone is almost always a must.
 You’ll find microphones on all types of headphones, whether they are wired or wireless.
 The quality of built-in microphones has also increased dramatically in just the last few years.

 Controls are also vastly improved in headphones today, and touch controls are increasingly common.
 You’ll find controls on the earphones themselves, such as touchpad volume on over-ear models, or the ability to push and hold a button on the side of an earbud to summon Google Assistant.

 Bottom line when choosing the perfect headphones

-Armed with the answers to those questions, you’ll see you’ve narrowed down your choices significantly and you’ll better be able to sift through all of the great options in headphones.
+Armed with the answers to these questions, you’ll see you’ve narrowed down your choices significantly and you’ll be able to sift through all of the great options in headphones more easily.

 Take the next step

 There are many styles of headphones for every activity and need.
 Use this guide to shop the perfect pair for you.
 Check out all the headphones available at Best Buy.